Home Page

 of moorings, for three miles up to the sweeping “S” bends at the top

-where the wind died and it no longer seemed necessary to get to the
+where the wind died away and it no longer seemed necessary to get to the

 final road bridge.

-The Classic tacking facility made the ducking back through the
+Classic's tacking facility made ducking back through the

-moorings in short boards easy enough, until making one long final board
+moorings in short tacks easy enough, until making one long final board

 back down the river to the hard.

-A spectator watched the process of arrival a de-rig, saying he was
+A spectator watched the process of arrival and de-rigging, saying he was

-thinking of a family boat, and I emphasised the advantages of
+thinking of a family boat.
+I emphasised the advantages of

 building enjoyment on something that was fast and forgiving (and

-cheap) –he had had a Tinker in the past, so had space to raise his
+cheap) –he had had a Tinker in the past, so had a bit of space to raise his

 It made me keener to put up something on the boat to attract queries, put